KevinTyrrell/D2-Runeword-Tracker/README.md

 ![Img](https://i.imgur.com/kuXqVyi.png "Tossing and ignoring")

-Understandably that doesn't leave us with many options.
 To un-ignore a runeword or item type, type `ignore` just like before and it will toggle the runeword or item type back to being tracked.
 To erase all tracked item types or runewords, you can also close the program, delete the `IgnoredTypes.ser` and `IgnoredWords.ser` files respectively, and re-start the program.

 ![Img](https://i.imgur.com/ADspu0k.png "Completion")